doctrine/orm/docs/en/reference/inheritance-mapping.rst

 appear in the middle of an otherwise mapped inheritance hierarchy (through Single Table Inheritance or Class Table Inheritance).

-No database table will be created for a mapped superclasse itself, only for entity classes inheriting from it.
+No database table will be created for a mapped superclass itself, only for entity classes inheriting from it.
 Also, a mapped superclass need not have an ``#[Id]`` property.